matteosister/CompassElephantBundle/README.md

 **deps file**

-Add the bundle and the CompassElephant library to the deps file inside the root of your symfony porject
+Add the bundle and the CompassElephant library to the deps file inside the root of your symfony project

 ```
 [compass-elephant]